hackiftekhar/IQKeyboardManager/README.md

 textField.inputAccessoryView = [[UIView alloc] init];
 ```

 2) If you need your own control over the previous/next/done button then you should use the UIView category methods to add toolbar over your textField.
-The UIView category methods are defined in `IQ_UIView+IQKeyboardToolbar.h` file.
+The UIView category methods are defined in `IQUIView+IQKeyboardToolbar.h` file.
 You can use them like this:-
 ```
 -(void)viewDidLoad
 {